searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_SHOPIFY.md

 Below this, add code to support background filters on a `search` controller.
 As a best practice, we use `collection_handle` as this has unique values in comparison to collection name.
 Certain integrations also use tags to further filter products on collections (for example: `/collections/shirts/red` where `red` is a color tag), which is why we set an additional filter on `tags`.
 Additionally, this code snippet updates page details so you can use conditionals matching the current page in code.

+> [!NOTE]
-**Note:** Shopify has default collections to store vendors and types with urls of `/collections/vendors` and `/collections/types` respectively.
+> Shopify has default collections to store vendors and types with urls of `/collections/vendors` and `/collections/types` respectively.
 To show a vendor or type, a query is applied to the url like `/collections/vendors?q=Awesome Brand`.
 To show results on these pages, in the code below we will take the page title from script context and apply it as a background filter with the `vendor` or `product_type` field.

 ```js
 // src/index.js